rodrigozsilveira/SpaceGame-SFML/README.md

-This project is a simple 2D space shooter made with SFML.
+## This project is a simple 2D space shooter made with SFML.

-I plan on writing a brief documentation for the code in the future.
-Feel free to contact me, but there's nothing really special.

-I also plan on updating it from time to time.
+I plan on updating it from time to time.
 My thoughts are:

 -  Point and score system with a menu
 -  Increase in difficulty over time (like endless runner games)